Signs and Symptoms of Hypogonadism

 Acquired testosterone deficiency that develops near puberty can result in enlargement of breast tissue (gynecomastia), sparse or absent pubic and body hair, and underdeveloped penis, testes, and muscle.
 Adult men may experience diminished libido, erectile dysfunction, muscle weakness, loss of body hair, depression, and other mood disorders.
-Recent research has shown that about 30% of men who are diagnosed with depression may actually have hypogonadism.
+Recent research has shown that about 30 percent of men who are diagnosed with depression may actually have hypogonadism.

 Although testosterone primarily is a male hormone, it is also produced in the adrenal cortex in females.
 Testosterone deficiency that develops in girls during childhood delays puberty and often results in short stature, absence of menstruation (amenorrhea), and underdeveloped breasts.